grafana/agent/docs/sources/flow/reference/components/remote.http.md

 ## Exported fields

-The following fields are exported and can be referenced by other components:
+The following field is exported and can be referenced by other components:

 Name | Type | Description | Default | Required
 ---- | ---- | ----------- | ------- | --------